lupyuen/lupyuen.github.io/src/star64.md

 _How will Star64 boot from the __spl__ and __uboot__ partitions?_

 Normally we don't!
-(SPL and U-Boot from Star64's Flash Memory will work OK)
+(SPL and U-Boot from Star64's Internal Flash Memory will work OK)

 But if we need to (for testing), flip the [__DIP Switches__](https://u-boot.readthedocs.io/en/latest/board/starfive/visionfive2.html#booting) and set GPIO 0 = High, GPIO 1 = Low.